ITISFoundation/osparc-docs/docs/d1.1-report/reqs/results.md

 previously performed studies is judged important, as well as ways of assessing the degree of model validation.
-- **Support** : Most teams have requested extensive support with model development (“What should we measure to create a model?”), in moving existing models to the platform, and with platform use (training events, contactable support team).
+- **Support** : Most teams have requested extensive support with model development ("What should we measure to create a model?"), in moving existing models to the platform, and with platform use (training events, contactable support team).
 - **File formats** : File format standards exist for electrophysiological